 Robby the Robot

 In reality, Robby was the creation of Japanese designer/engineer Robert Kinoshita who also served as art director for the TV series Lost in Space.
-The robot was an elaborate metal shell, weighing 100 pounds and costing the then-astronomical sum of $125,000.
-Robby's various spinning and clicking gadgets were supplied by 2,600 feet of electrical wiring.
+The robot was an elaborate metal shell, weighing 100 lb and costing the then-astronomical sum of $125,000.
+Robby's various spinning and clicking gadgets were supplied by 2,600 ft of electrical wiring.
 His arms and legs were moved by a human operator inside.
 Actor Marvin Miller supplied Robby's deep voice.

 As well as Forbidden Planet, Robby featured in the film The Invisible Boy (1957), a 1964 episode of The Twilight Zone ("The Brain Center At Whipples") and an episode of The Addams Family ("Lurch's Little Helper").
 The Lost in Space episodes "War of the Robots" (#1.20) and "The Condemned Of Space" (#3.1) saw Robby team up with Lost in Space's robot regular, B-9.
 Robby also appeared in Gilligan's Island as a government test robot that accidentally parachuted onto the island, in the "Mind Over Mayhem" episode of Columbo, and in Mork & Mindy as an aging museum exhibit scheduled for the scrap heap which Mork accidentally bestows with human emotions.